-Second Thursday
+Second Wednesday

 Open to one team of 12 firers, Captain, Adjutant and two Coaches, all present members from each of the Services as defined at Appendix XI.
 Open also to cadet teams, one from the UK and one from each overseas country.
 Teams which contain a mix of serving and retired members may also shoot alongside for honours only.
-The Athelings team may fire alongside in competition against the Canadian Cadets the NRA to the British Forces on the Rhine and represented by the Army Rifle Association in 2000, and sixteen NRA Gold Medals.
+The Athelings team may fire alongside in competition against the Canadian Cadets.